 Traveling to Iceland during the summer months means one thing: Puffin season!
-After already getting a glimpse of these adorable orange-beaked birds at Dyrhólaey, I was even more thrilled about making the side trip to Borgarfjörður Eystri to get a closer look (without the risk of tumbling over a cliffs edge!)
-Driving about 70 km east of Iceland’s bigger town Egilsstaðir we finally reached the Borgarfjörður region.
+After already getting a glimpse of these adorable orange-beaked birds along the cliffs at Dyrhólaey, I was even more thrilled about making the side trip to Borgarfjörður eystri to get a closer look (without the risk of tumbling over a cliffs edge!)

 Borgarfjörður eystri is beautifully surrounded by an imposing 10-15 million year old mountain range known to be some of the oldest in Iceland and form the second largest area of the rock rhyolite in the country.

-The region is also the most northernly fjord in the Eastern Fjord region and due to the location can be quite windy which we experienced ourselves while we were walking around town and viewing the puffins.
+Due to the topography and geographical location the area can be quite windy.
+We experienced this ourselves while we were walking around town and viewing the puffins.

-As we drove into the village of Borgarfjörður eystri we first passed by the old harbour, which was just as small and quaint as you would expect an authentic Icelandic fishing village to be.
-We stopped to take some pictures of the colorful fishing boats that lined the harbour and were docked ashore.
+When you first enter the small village you will pass by the old harbour and a few cafes and shops.
+Borgarfjörður eystri is just as small and quaint as you would expect an authentic Icelandic fishing village to be.
+There are many colorful fishing boats lining the harbour and a few that were also docked ashore.

 Borgarfjörður eystri isn’t just home to a large puffin colony but is also famous for having some of the best organised hiking paths in Iceland.
 There is a network of well marked hiking trails that are accessible for all types of hikers, whether experienced or beginner.